Data-Efficient RLVR via Off-Policy Influence Guidance: Related Works

 \subsection{Influence Functions for LLM Data Selection}

 Influence function \citep{koh2017understanding} is a gradient-based data attribution method derived from variantion analysis of objective function.
 Influence functions and their variants have been widely applied in the Pre-Training (PT) and Supervised Fine-Tuning (SFT) stages due to their strong theoretical guarantees and empirical effectiveness \cite{Engstrom2024dsdm, wang2024greats, gu2024data, grosse2023studying}. \citet{Engstrom2024dsdm} proposed the datamodel framework leveraging an efficient influence function estimation \cite{park2023trak}, which is inspired by influence function, to select pretraining data.
 LESS \citep{xia2024less} is the first to introduce first-order influence functions into the post-training of large language models (LLMs), thereby improving the training efficiency of supervised fine-tuning (SFT). \citet{wang2024greats} further refine LESS by extending it to the batch-level; however, its application remains limited to the SFT stage.
-Nonetheless, leveraging influence function theory to guide data selection for RLVF remains a challenging problem.
+Nonetheless, leveraging influence function theory to guide data selection for RLVR remains a challenging problem.
 This is mainly due to the fact that, in RL settings, rewards and gradients for the data typically require rollouts to obtain, which is computationally expensive for LLMs.
-A concurrent work \citet{hu2025snapshotinfluencelocaldata} explores online data selection using influence functions in RLHF.
-However, their setting differs substantially from RLVF, and the definition of the target function for influence estimation is largely heuristic.
+A concurrent work \citet{hu2025snapshotinfluencelocaldata} explores online data selection using influence functions in RLHF and demonstrates promising empirical results across multiple settings.
+However, their setting differs substantially from RLVR, and the target function used for influence estimation is defined for a different training objective.